patcon/neompd/src/documents/posts/So_you_wanna_OOP_with_JavaScript.html.md

 isPost: true
 tag: "technology"
 color: "black"
-header: So, you wanna OOP\nwith JavaScript?
+header: "So, you wanna OOP\nwith JavaScript?"
 summary: JavaScript is not your typical, run-of-the-mill Object Oriented language.
 It is an object-oriented language but not in a typical way.
 layout: blog
 coverimg: "/images/articles/So_you_wanna_OOP_with_JavaScript/cover.jpg"